sdsuai/LLM-RAG-WebUI-Integration-/README.md

 * This task will require you to run your code from your machines OS terminal.
 For windows, its the powershell (there's another shell too I think), for macOS and Linux machines a common terminal is bash.
 Your OS might be using a different terminal from what I mentioned, or might have multiple, doesn't matter, just use one.
 * After completing this task you will need to screen record to make a video showing that your code works and you explaining how it works.
 Obviously in the screen recording you MUST run your program from the terminal.
 * Create a github repo containing your code and the video.
 Name the repo something like "JSB_interview_problem" or something like that so it's identifiable.
 * For submission you must submit a pull request to this repo so that we have access to your username and get find your repo.
-In your ReadME,  make sure tot provide your email address.
+In your ReadME,  make sure to provide your email address.
 * You may freely use any tool available to you to accomplish this task.
 The internet, ChatGPT, anything, just get it done.